 - 7.2.1 Stormwater manuals.
-The design and implementation of erosion and sedimentation control shall be guided by the practices laid out in the following manuals, as appropriate: - (a) New Hampshire Department of Environmental Services, Alteration of Terrain Program, New Hampshire Stormwater Manual, Volume 2 Post Construction Best Management Practices Selection and Design, latest version. - (b) New Hampshire Department of Environmental Services, Alteration of Terrain Program, New Hampshire Stormwater Manual, Volume 3 Construction Phase Erosion and Sediment Controls, latest version.
+The design and implementation of erosion and sedimentation control shall be guided by the practices laid out in the following manuals, as appropriate: - (a) New Hampshire Department of Environmental Services, Alteration of Terrain Program, New Hampshire Stormwater Manual, Volume 2 Post Construction Best Management Practices Selection and Design, latest version. - (b) New Hampshire Department of Environmental Services, Alteration of Terrain Program, New Hampshire Stormwater Manual, Volume 3 Construction Phase

+Erosion and Sediment Controls, latest version.

 - 7.2.2 Standards.
 In addition, the following standards shall apply. - (a) Whenever practicable, native site vegetation shall be retained, protected, or supplemented.
 Any stripping of vegetation shall be done in a manner that minimizes soil erosion. - (b) Appropriate erosion and sediment control measures shall be installed and reviewed and approved by the Department of Public Works prior to any soil disturbance, unless other approaches are approved by the Department of Public Works. - (c) Measures shall be taken to control erosion within the project area.
 Sediment in runoff water shall be trapped and retained within the project area using approved measures.
 Wetland areas and surface waters shall be protected from sediment.
 Soil disturbance shall be avoided within established buffers. - (d) All temporary erosion and sediment control measures shall be removed after final site stabilization.
-Trapped sediment and other disturbed soil areas resulting from the removal of these temporary measures shall be permanently stabilized, including seeding of disturbed soil areas, when appropriate, within 30 days unless conditions dictate otherwise. - (e) The area of disturbance shall be kept to a minimum and be limited to an area only large enough to accommodate construction activities for a particular construction phase. - (f) Sediment in runoff water shall be trapped and retained within the project area using approved measures.
-Soil disturbance shall be avoided within established buffers.
-Wetland areas and surface waters shall be protected from sediment.
+Trapped sediment and other disturbed soil areas resulting from the removal of these temporary measures shall be permanently stabilized, including seeding of disturbed soil areas, when appropriate, within 30 days unless conditions dictate otherwise. - (e) The area of disturbance shall be kept to a minimum and be limited to an area only large enough to accommodate construction activities for a particular construction phase. - (f) Off-site surface water and runoff from undisturbed areas shall be diverted away from disturbed areas where feasible or measures to convey stormwater through the project area without causing erosion of sediment shall be included.
+Integrity of downstream drainage systems shall be maintained. - (g) Perimeter site controls shall not be placed within wetland areas, stream channels or wetland buffers. - (h) Disturbed soil areas shall be either temporarily or permanently stabilized consistent with the NHDES Stormwater Manual Volume 3 guidelines.
+In areas where final grading has not occurred, temporary stabilization measures shall be in place within seven (7) calendar days for exposed soil areas that are within 100 feet of a surface water body or a wetland and no more than fourteen (14) calendar days for all other areas.
+Permanent stabilization shall be in place within three (3) calendar days following completion of final grading of exposed soil areas. - (i) All temporary erosion and sediment control measures shall be maintained in functioning condition until final site stabilization is accomplished.
+A proposed inspection schedule shall be included in the approved plans. - (j) For construction during the winter season an erosion and sedimentation control plan and timeline shall be submitted by September 1 to the Department of Public Works.